CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Things To Consider

 If dressing confidently and comfortably is part of your birth plan, then you definitely won’t want to miss this plus-size labor and delivery gown from Latched Mama.
-Snaps featured down the entire back provide secure closure—not to mention modesty—and an easy opening for an epidural, while snaps at the shoulder allow for immediate skin-to-skin contact after birth and easy breastfeeding access.
-And no need to worry about coming “undone” as you nurse; a small strap located underneath the thicker straps gives you nursing access without losing the back portion of your dress.
+Snaps featured down the entire back provide secure closure—not to mention modesty—and an easy opening for an epidural.
+Meanwhile, shoulder snaps allow for immediate skin-to-skin contact after birth and easy breastfeeding access.
+And no need to worry about coming “undone” as you nurse; a small strap located underneath the thicker straps gives you access without losing the back portion of your dress.
 Unlike regular hospital gowns that have limited frontal access, this dress has petal flaps that open up to accommodate fetal monitoring and postpartum fundal massages (which help to eliminate the risk of hemorrhages on a still-contracting mother).

 Material: Viscose/spandex | Size range: XXS to 5X | Care instructions: Machine wash cold, tumble dry low